 Exhibitors may enter no more than four categories.
 Only one exhibit per category.
-Photography exhibits are non-perishable entries and are due Tuesday, January 21, 2020.
-All single enlargements and special effects photographs must be matted AND framed.
-All photo series must be mounted.
-They also must be mounted and framed.
+Photography exhibits are non-perishable entries and are due Tuesday, January 19, 2021.
+All single enlargements and special effects photographs must be matted AND framed. xAll photo series must be mounted and framed.
 All photographs must be ready to hang using one hook at the center of back.
 All photographs should be appropriate for a youth competition.
 Hangers should be secure and strong enough to hold the weight of the exhibit.
 This does not mean a paper clip taped to the back.
 ALL PHOTOGRAPHIC SUBJECTS MUST BE APPROPRIATE FOR A YOUTH COMPETITION.

-All photographs within a series should be of the same size, no smaller than 4" x 6" and no larger than 5" x 7".
+All photographs within a series should be of the same size, no smaller than $4" \times 6"$ and no larger than $5" \times 7"$.
 They should all be in color or all in black and white.
 Each series needs to be attractively mounted together on a flat surface, such as cardboard or mat board covered with fabric or such.
-The total finished product should not be any larger than 16" x 24".
+The total finished product should not be any larger than $16" \times 24"$.